open-mmlab/mmengine/docs/en/tutorials/dataset.md

 ### The obscure collate_fn

 Among the arguments of PyTorch `DataLoader`, `collate_fn` is often ignored by users, but in MMEngine you must pay special attention to it.
 When you pass the dataloader argument as a dict, MMEngine will use the built-in [pseudo_collate](mmengine.dataset.pseudo_collate) by default, which is significantly different from that, [default_collate](https://pytorch.org/docs/stable/data.html#torch.utils.data.default_collate), in PyTorch.
-Therefore, when doing migration from PyTorch, you have to explicitly specify the `collate_fn` in config files to be consistent in behavior.
+Therefore, when doing a migration from PyTorch, you have to explicitly specify the `collate_fn` in config files to be consistent in behavior.

 ```{note}
 MMEngine uses `pseudo_collate` as default value is mainly due to historical compatibility reasons.
 You don't have to look deeply into it.
 You can just know about it and avoid potential errors.